MOHIT-JANGIR/arth-task-6/README.md

 # As we can see it is created with port 80 allowed.
 # STEP 8 :
 ![Screenshot 2020-10-27 12 53 48](https://user-images.githubusercontent.com/61896468/97419505-2718e680-1930-11eb-9852-8e255dfa75aa.png)
-# Describing sg gives more detail about security group likr cidr or alowed port or protocol.
+# Describing sg gives more detail about security group like cidr or allowed port or protocol.
 # STEP 9 :
 ![Screenshot 2020-10-27 12 57 31](https://user-images.githubusercontent.com/61896468/97419512-284a1380-1930-11eb-986a-a0ec67d9b04c.png)
 # Now we can launch instance by attaching newly created sg and key pair and its pending.